 Let’s explain this concept with an example: imagine a multi-national corporation that has many offices including ones that are distributed in various countries.
-Their design teams synchronizes their design files over night (high bandwidth requirement) and they hold meetings between their design offices that are located all over the globe.
+Their design teams synchronize their design files overnight (high bandwidth requirement) and they hold meetings between their design offices that are located all over the globe.
 They communicate via video conferencing and also do desktop sharing during their meetings.
-A meeting might be taking place at the end of day of their USA office (because of the time difference with their overseas office) and therefore takes place at 5pm local time.
-Turns out this is the exact same time that their supplementary cable modem starts to choke and starts adding jitter and latency into the network.
-This was causing their video conferencing calls to suffer (freeze, pause etc) and practically become unusable.
+A meeting might be taking place at the end of the work day for their US office (because of the time differences with their overseas offices) and therefore takes place at 5 pm local time.
+It turns out this is the exact same time that their supplementary cable modem starts to choke and starts adding jitter and latency into the network.
+This was causing their video conferencing calls to suffer (freeze, pause, etc.) and practically become unusable.

 Managing your WAN performance is like being a doctor.
 You have to diagnose the illness with precision prior to implementing any cure.
-With the invent of SDWAN, we are entering an era where custom solutions will be easily configured per “patient”.
-Through SDWAN, a custom solution that fits the specific WAN problems can be delivered with precision and with low cost.
+With the advent of SD-WAN, we are entering an era where custom solutions will be easily configured per “patient”.
+Through SD-WAN, a custom solution that fits the specific WAN problems can be delivered with precision and with low cost.

-We have been hearing of the “genetically engineered personalized drugs” for a while from the health industry… For the luckier IT industry, similarly customized WAN performance management drugs are already here curing patients…
+We have been hearing of “genetically engineered personalized drugs” for a while from the health industry.
+For the luckier IT industry, similarly customized WAN performance management drugs are already here curing patients.

 Cahit Akin, CEO, Mushroom Networks, Inc.